pertusa/ap/docs/fsl_assignment.md

 > [Google Gemini](https://gemini.google.com/app) is a very recent LLM similar to ChatGPT.
 One important difference from ChatGPT is that Gemini can also access the web to search for updated information.

-## Exercise 2
+### Exercise 2

 In this second exercise, we are going to make a few-shot classifier to classify between *flu* (_gripe_), *cold* (_resfriado_), or *Other pathology* based on a description of the symptoms.
 This classifier can be trained on a few examples of symptoms and their corresponding labels.
 Then, given a new set of symptoms, it could predict the possible pathology.

 > You can find information to help distinguishing between flu and cold in [this link](https://www.cdc.gov/flu/symptoms/coldflu.htm).
-An example prompt could be: "Input: I have fever and a headache.
-Output: Flu."
+An example prompt could be: `Input: I have fever and a headache.
+Diagnosis: Flu`

 Make a comparison between GPT3 and Gemini, discussing how do the prompt, ordering and balance of the different classes affect the results.

 Finally, submit a PDF file (via Moodle) with the experiments you made and the conclusions.

-### Assessment criteria
+#### Assessment criteria

 - **Prompt Engineering:** Students will be evaluated on their ability to engineer effective prompts that leverage the few-shot examples.
 This includes the clarity of the prompt, the relevance of the examples to the test case, and the prompt's ability to guide the model towards the desired output.
 - **Model Interaction:** Students may need to iteratively refine their prompts based on the model's responses, demonstrating an understanding of how different prompt structures influence the outcome.